kudashevs/laravel-share-buttons/README.md

 # Laravel Share Buttons ![test workflow](https://github.com/kudashevs/laravel-share-buttons/actions/workflows/run-tests.yml/badge.svg)

-The Laravel Share Buttons package was originated from [Laravel Share](https://github.com/jorenvh/laravel-share).
-This package provides the possibility to generate share links (social media share buttons) for your site in a flexible and convenient way within seconds.
+This Laravel package provides the possibility to generate share links (social media share buttons) for your site in a flexible and convenient way within seconds.
+The package was originated from the Laravel Share.

 [//]: # (@todo don't forget to update these services)
 ### Available services